 Skip to main content

 This is our family’s fourth year for “a book on every bed,” and it’s one part of my shopping that I really look forward to!
-Three years ago, the Family Reading Partnership (opens in a new window) and Ask Amy (opens in a new window) from the Chicago Tribune launched a homegrown, grassroots literacy campaign with a goal to raise a generation of readers.
+Three years ago, the Family Reading Partnership (opens in a new window) and Ask Amy (opens in a new window) from the Chicago Tribune launched a homegrown, grassroots campaign with a goal to raise a generation of readers.

 The idea was inspired by the author David McCullough, who says he woke to a wrapped book at the foot of his bed every Christmas morning during his childhood.
 Here’s how it works: Choose a book.
 Wrap it.
 Place it on a child’s bed so it’s the first thing the child sees on Christmas morning (or the morning of the holiday you celebrate).
 That’s it.
 “A Book on Every Bed” is an appeal to spread the love of reading from parents to children.
 It also encourages families to share books by reading aloud.